Outlast (TV series): Production

-Season 1 filmed in the Autumn of 2021 in Alaska, near the Neka River, on the Chichagof Island, west of Juneau.
-On May 15, 2023, Netflix renewed the series for a second season which, was filmed at Little Duncan Bay south of Petersburg, Alaska.
+Season 1 filmed in the autumn of 2021 in Alaska, near Neka River, on Chichagof Island, west of Juneau.
+On May 15, 2023, Netflix renewed the series for a second season which filmed at Little Duncan Bay southwest of Petersburg, Alaska.
+Season 3 took place in Panama.
+For the third season, Team Alpha began with a hunting advantage and received three bows with arrows.
+Team Bravo had a fire advantage and made use of char cloths, and dry kindling.
+Team Charlie's advantage was having tarps, nails, rope, and paracord.